vinimdocarmo/node-peak-finding/readme.md

 Find an element in an array where the element peaks.
 Notice that the method does not return the highest peak, it just finds and returns **a** peak.

+**A element is a peak if this element is larger or equal to both the elements on its sides.**

 ## Install

 ```